 Games User Research Lab

-Opening in the Fall of 2019, the EAE Games User Research (GUR) Lab is a 700 square foot lab facility equipped with state-of-the-art equipment for games user research.
-The lab contains a living room mock-up for user testing as well as four dedicated GUR play stations with instrumented eye tracking and game play tracking capabilities.
+The EAE Games User Research (GUR) Lab is a 700 square foot lab facility equipped with state-of-the-art equipment for games user research.
+The lab contains a living room mock-up for user testing as well as four dedicated GUR play stations with instrumented eye-tracking and gameplay tracking capabilities.
 The space also includes office space for research leads and activity monitors.
 The facility was provisioned with a gift from Activision Blizzard.

 Game Streaming Studio AND PRODUCTION SUITE